Syrian Air Force: Air bases

 Syrian insurgents overran several air bases in north-western, northern and southern Syria, including Marj al-Sultan and Taftanaz Air Base (mid-January 2013), Dhab'a Air Base (better known as al-Qussayr, in April 2013), and Kshesh Air Base (October 2013).

 Forces of The Islamic State captured Tabqa Air Base on 24 August 2014.

-Pre Syrian civil war aircraft inventory
+Pre-Syrian Civil War aircraft inventory

-Due to the high security level on everything military related, the past and present of the Syrian Arab Air Force is still largely unknown.
-This makes it hard to judge the real strength of the air force today.
+Due to the high security level on everything military related in the Syrian regime, the past of the Syrian Arab Air Force is still largely unknown.
+This makes it hard to judge what was the real strength of the air force.
 Additionally, considerable losses to the opposition forces in the country's ongoing civil war are not accounted for here.
-The following information is compiled from multiple, pre 2012 Syrian civil war sources.
+The following information is compiled from multiple, pre-2012 Syrian civil war sources.

 According to the Center for Strategic and International Studies in 2011 the aircraft inventory from Syrian Arab Air Force estimations was: